Dental Bonding Treatment Guide: Costs, Process & More

 How Much Does Dental Bonding Cost?

 The price of dental bonding varies based on many factors, including your dental condition and the amount of teeth that require bonding.
-According to the Australian national dental fee survey conducted in 2017, dental bonding (item 013, 525, 577) can cost up to $600 per tooth.
-With smile.com.au dental cover, you save up to 40% off the price of dental bonding.
+With smile.com.au dental cover, you get reduced and capped fees on dental bonding.

 What Is The Procedure For Dental Bonding?